wmkouw/flda/README.md

 # Feature-level domain adaptation

-This repository contains MATLAB code accompanying the paper: [feature-level domain adaptation (JMLR, 2015)](http://www.jmlr.org/papers/v17/15-206.html).
+This repository contains MATLAB code accompanying the paper:

+ [Kouw, WM, Krijthe, JH, Loog, M, & van der Maaten, LJP (2016).
+Feature-level domain adaptation.
+Journal of Machine Learning Research, 17 (171), 1-32.](http://www.jmlr.org/papers/v17/15-206.html).

  For a cleaner implementation of flda as well as a translation into Python, see my library on transfer learners and domain-adaptive classifiers: [libTLDA](https://github.com/wmkouw/libTLDA).

 ## Installation
 Clone the repository (bash):